Books we want: An updated GURPS LITE

 It’s time we talked about that “Thrusting Broadsword” business…

 Look, GURPS.
-On the Weapon Table, in both LITE and Basic Set, can we drop that “non-thrusting” broadsword (and its larger relatives in Basic Set), once and for all?
+On the Weapon Table, in both LITE and Basic Set, can we do like DFRPG and drop that “non-thrusting” broadsword (and its larger relatives in Basic Set)?
 Nobody ever buys one.
 No movies or novels ever depict one.
 Why is it there, seemingly for all of GURPS eternity?

-Yes, these blunt-tipped swords exist in reality, but nobody cares.
+These blunt-tipped swords may exist in our world, but nobody cares.
 For GURPS as a whole, it’s more than enough to turn “Blunt tip” into one of the game’s many sword options, and just provide the game effect.
 (Specifically: Subtract 1 from thrust damage, change imp to cr, and reduce cost by $100.
 Or, to make this a nice flexible option for any sword or knife, call it -20% cost, maximum -$100.)

 Done.
 Save this bit of information for Basic Set.
 Or relegate it to Martial Arts.
 Or even a future supplement called GURPS Odd Historical Weapon Options That Nobody Will Use.

 Wherever the option should appear in GURPS, there’s no need to eat up precious space in LITE.
-This small change will save two Weapon Table lines in LITE (and many more lines in Basic Set).
+This small change will save two Weapon Table lines in LITE (and would save even more lines in Basic Set).

 Look what 3e did!